 At the Password for yoursharedaccount@UMICH.EDU prompt, enter the current UMICH password for your Shared Account and press the Return/Enter key.

 At the Enter new password prompt, enter the new password you wish to use and press the Return/Enter key.

 At the Enter it again prompt, enter your new password again and press the Return/Enter key.

 If you change the UMICH password for your Shared Account, it is your responsibility to convey the new password securely to your Shared Account co-owners.

 It is most secure for you to convey the password verbally, either in person or by phone.

-Do not leave the password in voicemail that someone other than the intended recipient might be able to access.
+- Do not leave the password in a voicemail that someone other than the intended recipient might be able to access.